Code-Institute-Solutions/churnometer/README.md

 - **Business Requirement 2:** Classification, Regression, Cluster and Data Analysis
 	- We want to predict if a prospect will churn or not.
 We want to build a binary classifier.
 	- We want to predict the tenure level for a prospect that is expected to churn.
 We want to build a regression model or change the ML task to classification depending on the regressor performance.
-	- We want to cluster similar customers, to predict from which cluster a prospect will belong.
+	- We want to cluster similar customers to predict from which cluster a prospect will belong.
 	- We want to understand a cluster profile to present potential options to maintain or bring the prospect to a non-churnable cluster.